ardiesan/zero/_posts/index.md

 ---
-title: The 7 Habits of Highly Effective People - Personal Journal
+title: Foundational Basics of Cybersecurity
 ---